-- Read through our Terms of Development , which you are agreeing to by contributing code to MousePaw Media.
-This is to save everyone a few dozen headaches; it assures you that we'll always be open source, and it enables us to re-license the code as necessary.
+- Read through our Terms of Development , which you are agreeing to by contributing code or other content to MousePaw Media.
+This is to save everyone a few dozen headaches; it assures you that we'll always be open source, and it enables us to re-license the code and content as necessary.

 - Sign into our instance of Phabricator on DevNet using your GitHub credentials.
 This is where all of our development work takes place.

-- Follow our handy Getting Started guide (also hosted on DevNet), which will walk you through the process of setting up your development environment and checking out a repository.
+- Follow our handy Getting Started guide (hosted on DevNet), which will walk you through the process of setting up your development environment and checking out a repository.

 - The best way to connect with us is through Phabricator, but depending on the day and time, you may be able to find us on our Freenode IRC chatroom.

 (Click a question to view the answer.)